blindsipher/CHILLLY/README.md

 2. Register it with `register_strategy` so the orchestrator can discover it.
 3. The strategy receives events from the `EventBus` and can publish order requests which the `OrderService` forwards to TopstepX.

+Each strategy declares a single `contract_id` and `timeframe`.
+The `StrategyRunner` routes only the appropriate market bars and boundary events to that strategy, allowing multiple strategies to operate concurrently on different markets or timeframes without interference.

 See `topstepx_backend/strategy/examples` for simple templates.